13 Best Bikes & Hikes Within An Hour Of Albany

 Albany Pine Bush Preserve

-Discover, play and conserve at Albany Pine Bush Preserve!
+Discover, play, and conserve at Albany Pine Bush Preserve!
 On top of offering 18 miles of trails through the pine-scrub oak barrens ecosystem, Albany Pine Bush Preserve has a discovery center with interactive exhibits and is home to 45 recovering endangered species.
 You can do a lot more than just hike at this destination.
-The best part is, you can break out your snowshoes once the flakes fall and hike away!
+Once the flakes fall in winter, break out your snowshoes and explore a transformed landscape of white rolling hills and blue sky!

 Access: 195 New Karner Road, Albany